Enable ssl for metacat and morpho

 permission issue.
 I will do it soon

-#6 Updated by Jing Tao almost 18 years ago
+#6 Updated by Jing Tao over 18 years ago

 When we create the keys by keytool.
 If it is selfsinged, we should put the